dmpe/bachelor/README.md

 My website <https://indestat.wordpress.com/contact-me>.

-As a small exercise (before I even started with the work) I have created <http://rpubs.com/F789GH/SingaporesEducation> (btw. you will need to look <https://gist.github.com/dmpe/b8c3f74d1e937d90b20f> for the code as the link inside is wrong).
+As a small exercise (before I even started with my work) I have created <http://rpubs.com/F789GH/SingaporesEducation> (BTW. you will need to look <https://gist.github.com/dmpe/b8c3f74d1e937d90b20f> for the code as the link inside is wrong).

 ## rJava Installation

-The installation process (on Ubuntu) can be quite pathetic.
-So take a long breath and submit problems to <https://github.com/s-u/rJava> (as of 2015, he seems to have aboned it).
-To make rJava work, use google and stackoverflow.
+The installation process (on Ubuntu) is quite pathetic.
+So take a long breath and submit problems to <https://github.com/s-u/rJava> (as of 2015, he seems to have abandoned it).
+To make rJava work, use Google and stackoverflow.

 Always install official java 8 from oracle and less *official* "openjdk-8".
 Don't forget to run R CMD javareconf (-e) too!
 Maybe this will also help <http://stackoverflow.com/a/21504335>

-Or, at last use some other package too: <https://github.com/hadley/readxl>
+Or, at last use some other packages too: <https://github.com/hadley/readxl>

 ## Citation